LaunchCodeEducation/lchs/src/chapters/html/semantic-html.rst

 Screen Readers and Search Engines
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A well designed web page organizes content in a clean and attractive way.
+A well designed webpage organizes content in a clean and attractive way.
 For these pages, finding the navigation bar or identifying the main content of the page is easy.
 However, screen readers for visually impaired users verbally describe the content on a page.
 These devices cannot pick up on visual clues to